Gangadharpur: Textiles

 Gangadharpur's textile industry is the main cotton weaving center in West Bengal.
 They are involved in the weaving of fine-textured saris and dhotis.
 The saris of Gangadharpur have deep and bright colours.

-Other Livelihood
+Other livelihoods

 Most of the people are goldsmiths, and the rest are dependent on farming, with a few service men.

 Healthcare

 Gangdharpur has a Primary Health Centre with 10 beds.